-The purpose of this report is to advise Members of the latest review and update of the Council's Anti-Money Laundering Policy.
+To advise Audit Committee of the latest review and update of the Council's Anti-Money Laundering Policy.

 2 Information and Analysis

 The consequence of any public authority or its employees becoming involved in money laundering, without policies and procedures in place to help prevent it, may be very serious.
 It may result in criminal prosecutions, if organisations and individuals are not fulfilling their duty under the law.
 It would reflect poorly not only on the Council but potentially on the public sector as a whole.